Stick & Puck Sessions

 Our Stick and Puck sessions offer an opportunity to become better at skating, stick-handling, and shooting.
 They are Stick & Puck sessions are designed to give skaters of all ages a chance to practice in a non-competitive atmosphere or to simply burn off a few calories by skating.

-Each session lasts 60 minutes, and you will need one Stick and Puck sticker put down at check-in.
-Spectators are not permitted during this session.
-Visit the Greensboro Ice Hub to register.
-With further questions or problems, please feel free to contact us.
+- Each session lasts 60 minutes, and you will need one Stick and Puck sticker put down at check-in.

 - Skates, helmets, sticks, and gloves are required for Stick and Puck sessions.

 - Face masks are required both on and off the ice

 - Each skater is allowed to bring two non-skating spectators.

 Visit the Greensboro Ice Hub to register today!
 With further questions or problems, please feel free to email us!